cyclr/docs/pages/connector-authentication/OneLogin.md

 5. For **Get User**, instead use the location `custom_attributes.attributeName`.
 6. Give the field an appropriate **Display Name** and **Description**.
 7. Set the **Data Type** to the expected returned data type.
-8. Click **Create**.
+8. Select **Create**.

-The returned custom attributes will now map on all steps that call these methods.
+This process means returned custom attributes map onto all steps that call these methods.